port-labs/port-mcp-server/README.md

    - Optional inputs:
      - `rules` (list): List of rules for the scorecard
      - `description` (string): Description for the scorecard

+4. `update_scorecard`
+   - Update an existing scorecard
+   - Required inputs:
+     - `blueprint_identifier` (string): The identifier of the blueprint the scorecard belongs to
+     - `scorecard_identifier` (string): The unique identifier of the scorecard to update
+     - Various fields to update (title, levels, rules, etc.)
+   - Returns: The updated scorecard object

+5. `delete_scorecard`
+   - Delete a scorecard from Port
+   - Required inputs:
+     - `blueprint_identifier` (string): The identifier of the blueprint the scorecard belongs to
+     - `scorecard_identifier` (string): The unique identifier of the scorecard to delete
+   - Returns: Success status

+### AI Agent Tool

+1. `invoke_ai_agent`
+   - Invoke a Port AI agent with a specific prompt
+   - Required inputs:
+     - `prompt` (string): The prompt to send to the AI agent
+   - Returns: Invocation status and message from the AI agent

 ## Feedback and Roadmap